 (3) Are You Using a Rewrap (Rebranded) Battery?

 I’m a firm believer that our choice of batteries for our mods is the most important decision that we make concerning our gear.
 By nature, the 18650 battery industry is extremely competitive, secretive, and sometimes deceptive to consumers.
-If you aren’t using an Aspire, LG, Panasonic, Samsung, Sanyo, or Sony battery chances are you are using what is called a rewrap.
+If you aren’t using an Aspire, LG, Panasonic, Samsung, Sanyo, or Sony battery chances are you are using what is called a "rewrap" or re-branded cell.
 All the other batteries on the market are probably using a cell made by one of the above manufacturers and simply adding their own logo on the insulating wrapper.

 The brands LG, Samsung, and Sony are well known to vapers, as well as in the battery industry.
 These three manufacturers make the majority of cells in the 18650 market.
 They represent the pinnacle of current battery technology and innovation.

 Batteries are not created equal despite high standards of engineering, technology, and manufacturing techniques.
 After the cells are made and prior to being sold, they go through a series of quality control processes.
 They then are sorted as to their overall quality.
 Batteries are then graded A, B or C in quality.

 Batteries that test with an effeciency of 95.5%+ are considered A Bin